SopiMlab/SoundingBrush/README.md

 From within the main application, these are handled on a case by case basis.
 For example, the current implementation on `touchDown()` looks like this:
 ```
 pd.startMessage();

 //next part depends on the kind of brush...
 //init goes to $0-fromOFinit
 switch(selectedBrushFromGui){
    case 0:
        //does not need any initialisation variables.
        break;
    case 1:
        //does not need any initialisation variables.
        break;
    case 2:
        pd.addFloat(hue/255.0);
        pd.addFloat(sat/255.0);
        pd.addFloat(1.0 - bright/255.0);
        pd.addFloat(brushWidthFromGui * 10); //not 100% why I'm doing this anymore 13.2
        break;
    case 3:
        //does not need any initialisation variables.
        break;
    case 4:
        pd.addFloat(ofMap(brushWidthFromGui, 1, 100, 2, 0.1, true));
        break;
    case 5:
        //does not need any initialization variables.
        break;
 }

 pd.finishList(brushPatches[brushPatches.size()-1].dollarZeroStr()+"-fromOFinit");
 ```

+Therefore, when implementing custom Pd patches, be sure to update the functions within touchUp(), touchMoved() and touchUp() depending on the requirements.
+The setup function of the selected brush will load the relevant Pd patch.

+Communication from the the Pure Data patch to the openFrameworks application is also implemented, in a naive manner.
+The Pure Data patch can ask the openFrameworks application to close the patch and remove the brush instance by sending its dollar zero string value to `s toOFKill` (see the Karplus patch for details).
+Streaming information has also been implemented but not in its entirety and lists can be sent to `s toOFStream`.
+The list should always contain the dollar zero string value as the first variable so that the openFrameworks application can tie it to the relevant instance.